 Make sure that Current Setting: is set to Enabled.
 Click Yes, Disable.
 The instance no longer checks source and destination address.

 Create a Private Subnet

 Create a new subnet within the VPC.
-This subnet is made to be private in a later step.
+This subnet will be made private in a later step.